digidemlab/swedish-sortition/README.md

 sortition.generate_samples(1000000, 'complementary_lottery', interested, already_confirmed)
 ```

+## Multiprocessing

+In [run_parallel.py](/run_parallel.py), the sortition is run in parallel on all but one of the computer's cores.
+This can significantly speed up the calculations if you are not running a version of Python that supports multiprocessing out of the box.

 ## License

 This code is licensed as AGPLv3.
 Feel free to use it and don't hesitate to reach out to help us improve it!